myxplor/discover-code-challenge/README.md

 ## Instructions
 1. Clone the repository.
 2. The repository contains an empty VS Solution and an SQlite Database
-3. Make your changes
+4. Make your changes
-4. Create a Pull Request when you are ready to Submit your code challenge
+5. Create a Pull Request when you are ready to Submit your code challenge

 ## Expectations
 * Solution should compile
 * All Acceptance Criteria should be met
+* All tables should be created in the provided SQLite database
 * Code should be clean and easy to read.
 Use comments where necessary.
 * Design should reflect current industry best practices